HittingSmoke/EDStationFinder/README.md

 ## Installation

 I'm not going to hold anyone's hand with this.
-You're on your own except for some basics.
+Download the script and install the dependencies, then you can run it.
+That simple.
+If you need help installing Python and the libraries, try Google.

 ### Dependencies:
 * Python3